BibbyChung/docker-pressure-testing/README.md

 # docker-pressure-testing

-Using this tool to test your machines.
+Using this docker image to test your machines.

 ## How To Use